itsmiki/aws-solutions-architect-associate-saa-c03/notes.md

 - VPC supports IPv4 and IPv6 addressing
 - VPC can operate in dual-stack mode: your resources can communicate over IPv4, or IPv6, or both.
 Pv4 and IPv6 addresses are independent of each other, routing must be configured independently.

-### Dividing VPC
+### Dividing VPC (subnets)
-- A subnet is a segment of a VPC’s IP address range where you can allocate a group of resource.
+- Subnet is a segment of a VPC’s IP address range where you can allocate a group of resource.
 - Subnets are not isolation boundaries around your application, they are only containers for routing policies.
 - Subnet CIDR blocks cannot overlap.
 - Each subnet must reside entirely within one Availability Zone.